-The course contains the following weighted assessment tasks.
+The course contains the following weighted assessment tasks:

-- 1. Individually written home exam: assesses intended learning outcomes number 1-6; constitutes 60% of total course points. - 2.
-Group op-ed essay: assesses intended learning outcomes 1-6; constitutes 20% of total course points. - 3.
-Group video-performance (based on op-ed): constitutes 20% of total course points
+1. Individually written exam: assesses intended learning outcomes 1-3; constitutes 60% of total course points.

+2. Seminars: assesses intended learning outcomes 1-3; constitutes 40% of total course points.

 Grading

 After completion of the course, students will receive grades on a scale related to the intended learning outcomes of the course.
 Passing grades are A, B, C, D and E. Failing grades are Fx and F. A grade Fx can be completed for a grade E.